fboehm/simple-CVplus-sims/README.md

 # simple-CVplus-sims
-simple simulations to look at CV+
+simple simulations to look at CV+ interval widths as a function of training set size.